-These resources are designed to help you check the formatting of your thesis.
+These lists are designed to help you check the formatting of your thesis.
 Review these documents early in the writing process and use them to check your work before you submit your thesis to the Faculty of Graduate and Postdoctoral Studies.

-Our weekly Thesis Formatting workshops run every Wednesday at 10am-12pm, and are held in Koerner Library, room 216.
 Check out the full schedule for our upcoming workshops above.

 Worried about getting your thesis/dissertation into the format required by the Faculty of Graduate Studies?
 Would you like to know more about how to use the formatting features in Microsoft Word?